douglascayers/sfdc-convert-documents-to-files/README.md

     * if you blow through the 24/hour limit, you may have to contact Salesforce Support to increase it or users won't be able create/upload files for a while
 * this tool does not delete the original documents and folders because to do so requires to delete and purge the documents from your org's recycle bin.
 Making data irrecoverable is not the business I want to be in.

-post-conversion, for any documents that were marked as externally available, then need to [enable public link sharing](https://help.salesforce.com/articleView?id=collab_files_sharing_via_link.htm&type=5) on the converted files.
+Post-conversion, for any documents that were marked as externally available, then need to [enable public link sharing](https://help.salesforce.com/articleView?id=collab_files_sharing_via_link.htm&type=5) on the converted files.

 Since Documents are not supported in Lightning Experience, you will want to initiate the conversion process from Classic.
 [How to Switch from Lightning Experience to Classic](https://help.salesforce.com/articleView?id=000230642&type=1)